 Despite this lack of societal ubiquity, lager in bottles (in bottiglia – “een bot-EELL-ya”, usually 330 ml) or on draft (alla spina – “ah-lah SPEE-nah”) is available in most bars and restaurants.

 If you order a beer in a restaurant or bar, nine times out of ten you will be offered a mass-produced lager (‘chiara‘ – kyAR-ah) or bionda (often weissbeer), though occasionally rossa (red ale).
 Beer from the tap is served in glasses of the size media (400 ml, ~13.5 fl oz) or piccola (200 ml, ~6 fl oz).
 There is also an official grande glass of 1 litre, but it’s extremely rare.
-To get a ‘regular’ glass of lager in a restaurant, just ask for:
+To get around a pint of draft lager in a restaurant, just ask for:

 Una chiara media alla spina (oon-ah kyAR-ah MEDDy-ah ah-la SPEEN-ah).